bogomirov/keyboard-shortcuts/README.md

   git commit -am "Created a new background image for my other application"
 ```

-If, at this point and onwards you would like to incorporate in your local modifications also updates coming from the original repository (see the Upgrade section), please keep in mind that the vector and raster templates distributed with this project are in binary format.
-There is no version control system yet capable to assist you in merging changes in such content.
+If, at this point and onwards you would like to incorporate in your local modifications also updates coming from the original repository (see the Upgrade section), please keep in mind that the Illustrator and Photoshop templates distributed with this project are binary files of proprietary format.
+So far, the safest way to merge changes in such content is the manual one:

-When receiving updates therefore, you should keep both copies - your version of the template file and the new version coming from upstream.
-Open them side-by-side in Photoshop or Illustrator, and attempt to transfer any modifications to your version manually.
+1. When receiving updates to a template file, request to perform a manual merge.
+This will keep both copies - the version of the file modified by you, as well as the new version coming from upstream, both in the directory of the project.

+2. Open both files side-by-side in Photoshop or Illustrator

+3. Attempt to transfer any modifications to your version manually and save the file

+4. Export the images from Photoshop or Illustrator as previously explained

+5. Mark the conflicts as resolved

+6. Commit the changes to your repository

 For more information on binary merges, see the free on-line book about version control with Git: http://git-scm.com/book

 #Contribute

-If you would like to share the corrections or additions you have made to the project with the world, you need to complete few steps, similar to the ones outlined in the Bluebird Glx-Dock Theme project: https://github.com/bogomirov/glx-dock-bluebird-theme#contribute
+If you would like to share the corrections or additions you have made to the project with the world, you need to complete few steps, similar to the ones outlined in the Bluebird Glx-Dock Theme: https://github.com/bogomirov/glx-dock-bluebird-theme#contribute

 #Uninstall

 You can uninstall the keyboard shortcuts project by following few steps.
 On Windows&reg; 7:

-1) Ensure that there are no desktop images provided by the project who are currently in use by your desktop theme, or switch to a different theme completely by navigating to:
+1) Ensure that there are no desktop images provided by the project who are currently in use by your desktop theme, or switch to a different theme completely.
+Navigate to:

 ```
   Start -> Control Panel -> Personalization -> Desktop Background